robert-tabiner-kpmg/mod-veterans-digital-services/README.md

 Docker

 Govuk notify - https://www.notifications.service.gov.uk/
-This app user govuk notify in order to send email communications.
+This app uses govuk notify in order to send email communications.
 To get access to our notify instance, speak to the MOD Digitial forms service manager.

 ### Configuration